-It may be possible to purchase private health insurance through an employer sponsored insurance plan.
-The more likely option will be through the private insurance market.
-Medigap insurance may be prohibitively expensive or simply not available.
-This leaves retirees to a large degree dependent on their former employers offering retiree health insurance but the share of retirees who had part or all of their prescription drugs covered by insurance declined systematically and substantially from 1996 to 2000.
+It may be possible to purchase private health insurance through an employer sponsored insurance plan but the more likely option will be through the private insurance market.
+Medi-gap insurance may be prohibitively expensive or simply not available.

 The evidence suggests that it may be necessary for older workers to stay in the work force longer to maintain affordable health insurance and prescription drug coverage.